-We’ve tried selling solar ovens at many different price points, all heavily subsidized, but were having very limited success.
-Now, our ovens disappear into homes as soon as they are built.
+We tried selling solar lamps at many different price points, all heavily subsidized, but had very limited success.
+But then, they disappeared into homes as fast as we could obtain them.
 Why?
-Instead of selling the ovens, we recruit communities into barter programs – they perform community service in return for an oven.
+Instead of selling the lamps, we recruited communities into barter programs – they perform community service in return for a lamp.
 The community chooses the project and the recipient, so they are happy to participate.
-They have built more than a dozen homes for old, blind, widowed, and ill people.
+They have built hundreds of homes for old, blind, widowed, and ill people.
 They’ve dug latrines, provided care for people with HIV/AIDS and helped orphans.
-The ovens have become very popular currency.
+The lamps have become very popular currency.
 Where the soil if adequately clay-like, we build brick houses.
 Where it is too sandy, we continue to build wood frame houses packed with mud!